NickCallaghan/twitter_api_bot/README.md

 Retweet and follow options can currently only be turned off in the code.
 Later plan to enable args from the command line

 ## Setup
+*This setup guide assumes you already have python 3.8 or greater installed*
 1. Clone the repo and cd into it
 ```
 git clone git@github.com:NickCallaghan/twitter_api_bot.git